RanYunger/ScreenplayClassifier/README.md

 # ScreenplayClassifier
-A project about classifying screenplays to film genres using Machine Learning and Natural Language Processing
+A project about classifying screenplays to film genres